Chromodoris sp e006

 around the anterior and posterior ends of adults is red at the edge with an

-orange submargin, the a wider white submarginal band that surrounds the entire
+orange submargin, with a wider white submarginal band that surrounds the entire

 body.
-The lateral margins tend to lose the red and orange at the edge, but may
+The lateral margins sometimes lose the red and orange at the edge, but

 Below are two specimens feeding on a pink sponge.